Study in Vienna

 Austria-Illinois Exchange Program

 Vienna is the historic capital of the multinational Habsburg Empire, a melting pot of language and cultures and the crossroads between East and West.
 Salzburg, Prague, Budapest, and Munich are only a few hours away; Venice and Paris are within a day's train ride -- via the Orient Express.

 The Department of Germanic Languages and Literatures at the University of Illinois invites students to spend a semester or year in this exciting city as part of the Austria-Illinois Exchange program.
 Founded in 1971, this program immerses students in German language and Austrian culture so that they may explore international business, science, politics, and the arts.

 The program is open to all students in all majors and from other universities/colleges.
 For University of Illinois at Urbana-Champaign students in the College of Business and College of Agricultural, Consumer, and Environmental Sciences, there is an option with no language requirement.
 For Political Science students in LAS, there is a program option entitled Vienna Diplomatic Program.

 German Language Program

 What You Will Study

 The Austria-Illinois Exchange Program (AIEP) offers a unique combination of core courses and electives so that students will continue to make progress toward graduation while taking advantage of academic opportunities available only in Vienna.
 The core courses taught by the program's staff focus on modern Austrian/German literature, Austrian/German history and culture, and select topics in Austrian/German studies, such as German unification and the role of the German-speaking world in the European Union.
 The staff also teaches courses in Intermediate German and Advanced Composition and Conversation.
 Additional German language courses are available at the University of Vienna (UW).
 Business German is offered at the Vienna University of Economics and Business (WU).

 Elective courses are offered at several affiliated Austrian universities and cover fields ranging from accounting to zoology.
-A cumulative list of courses accepted for University of Illinois credit is available from AIEP advisor, Robert Jenkins, in the Department of Germanic Languages and Literatures.
+For academic advising related to course work in Vienna, please see Director of Undergraduate Studies, Robert Jenkins, in the Department of Germanic Languages and Literatures.